evanx/mpush-redis/README.md

 5) "xid"
 6) "12345"
 ```
-where the `deadline` is the `timestamp + messageTimeout.` Suffice it to say that replica instances might have different timeouts, e.g. during rolling reconfigurations.
+We record the "deadline" time calculated as `timestamp + timeout.` Suffice it to say that replica instances might have different timeouts, e.g. during rolling reconfigurations.

 We determine the `xid` as follows:
 ```javascript